Brazil to deploy troops to protect Amazon as deforestation surges

 Destruction has continued to climb this year.
 From January to March, deforestation in the Brazilian Amazon rose 51% from a year ago, according to preliminary satellite data.

-Mourão said the government would establish permanent bases in the Amazon this year for both military personnel, federal and state police, environmental agencies and other security forces.
+Mourão said the government would establish permanent bases in the Amazon this year for military personnel, federal and state police, environmental agencies and other security forces.

 “We already have a plan practically finished for an initiative against deforestation and to prevent fires that start in July and August,” Mourão said.